Punktum-dk/epp-service-specification/README.md

 <a id="implementation-limitations"></a>
 ## Implementation Limitations

 As mentioned the EPP service comes with some limitations.
-Please see the [Compatibility Matrix](compatibility-matrix) in the appendices for a highlevel overview.
+Please see the [Compatibility Matrix](compatibility-matrix) in the appendices for a high-level overview.

 <a id="commands"></a>
 ### Commands